• Published April 7, 2024

 But in fact, our researchers found that the opposite is true.
 Their analysis of anonymized data from thousands of 360-degree leadership assessments completed by participants in our leadership development programs worldwide found that leaders whose colleagues rated them as having healthier work and life balance are also seen as significantly more effective in their roles.

-The assessments evaluate a wide range of leadership competencies, but among the questions asked are these 5 related to work-life issues:
+The assessments evaluate a wide range of leadership competencies, but among the questions asked are these 5 related to work-life conflict issues:

 1. Does the leader strike a reasonable balance between work and private life?